department-of-veterans-affairs/va.gov-team/products/education-careers/stem/research/wizard-update/stem-wizard-update-discovery-research-discussion-guide.md

 **Educational background**

-1. Once you were ready to start school, how did you learn about your eligibilty for educational benefits?
+1. Once you were ready to start school, how did you learn about your eligibility for educational benefits?

 2. How did you learn about the actual application process?

+3. How did you go about applying for benefits? (paper form, online, worked with SCO, etc) [A bit beyond our scope, however it may help us understand their comfort level with online forms]

-3. What type of degree are you pursuing?
+4. What type of degree are you pursuing?

-4. How far through the program are you?
+5. How far through the program are you?

-5. Approximately how many months or years of educational benefit do you have remaining?
+6. Approximately how many months or years of educational benefit do you have remaining?

-6. [If STEM] Do you have any interest in obtaining a teaching certification after you graduate?
+7. [If STEM] Do you have any interest in obtaining a teaching certification after you graduate?

 **Set the stage**